Joac1137/cryo-em_classification/README.md

 # How to run

 To train the network simply run `python runner.py`.
-Make sure the data is downloaded and places in the root of the project with the name `'data'`.
+Make sure the data is downloaded and placed in the root of the project with the name `'data'`.

 To explore the result run `python runner.py -e`.
 You are able to add the following arguments: